shekmohamed97/mySQL-table-disign-task/README.md

 this repisitore is i'll creating the table disign and jion the all the tables .
-1. i'll creating the mentors , learners table,course table,task table,mark table,bach table.2.then i'll join the all table
+1. i'll creating the mentors , learners table,course table,task table,mark table,bach table.
+2. then i'll join the all table